aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ParseNumber
-Parses string value as a double number.
+Parses a string value as a double number.
 The string must be a valid representation of a number.

-**Type**: Datatype: String
+**Type**: Datatype: String\

 **Operand**: None